GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * [Ticket](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/issues/115)
 * Status: closed - mapping completed

+#### olfactory RCV_000254
+* Notes: Unfortunately not mappable right now.
+Making it mappable would be an interesting project.
+* Results: N/A Job not run.
+Specification marked as preliminary or missing.

 #### G-protein RCV_000017
 * Notes: Laura: Having trouble automating this as its meaning seems much more constrained than implied my the name.
 Manual mapping is only regulation of GPCR signaling pathway terms whose names explicilty reference  activity GPCR signaling.
 Is a broad interpretation correct, or should change the name to positive
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.